-Hours of Employment

-Although most offices must remain open from 8:00 a.m. to 5:00 p.m., Monday through Friday, many employees work other than the conventional 8 to 5 schedule.
+Hours of Employment - Although most offices remain open from 8:00 a.m. to 5:00 p.m., Monday through Friday, many employees work other than the conventional 8:00 a.m. to 5:00 p.m. schedule.
 You may request a variable/innovative work schedule or be required to work such a schedule when it is approved by the head of your agency and selected by a majority of the employees in your work unit.
 Variable/innovative schedules may also be required in agencies where coverage is needed on Saturdays, Sundays and legal holidays.